letisiapangataa/network-security-lab-ccnav7/README.md

-﻿# Network Security Lab – CCNAv7 Aligned
+﻿# Network Security Lab – CCNAv7 Aligned (Under Development 5/08)

 This project is a hands-on network security lab designed to simulate secure network architecture and traffic monitoring.
 Inspired by my networking papers taken at Auckland University of Technology, it applies foundational CCNAv7 principles in a controlled lab environment using tools such as Cisco Packet Tracer, pfSense, and Wireshark.